Herold7/Coryph-e/README.md

 ### Favorite

-This entity represents the equipments for a room.
+This entity represents the favorite of an artist and a user.

 | Property | Type       | Description | Relation |
 |----------|------------|-------------|----------|